Palmers Relocations Services to Germany

 Germany is a prosperous, democratic country with a very high standard of living and this makes it a major expat destination.
-If you are considering moving to Germany, then you should read on.
+If you are considering moving to Germany, then you should read our Australian’s Guide For Moving To Germany.

 Germany is divided into 16 states which are each fantastic choices for your expat destination.
-The population of the country is weighted towards the South-West, but it has a relatively evenly distributed population, with large cities in all parts of the country.
+The population of the country is weighted towards the South-West, but it has a relatively evenly distributed population, with large cities in all parts of 16 states.
 The largest city and also the capital is Berlin which is actually located in the North-East.

 The country has a moderate climate with warm summers and mild cloudy winters.
-Many people are attracted to the comfortable weather of Germany, along with the world-renown education and healthcare systems, and the country’s rich culture.
+Many people are attracted to the comfortable weather of Germany, along with the world-renown education and healthcare systems, and it’s rich culture.

 Germany As An Expat Destination

-Germany is a diverse, multicultural country with a rising number of expats granted living there.
-Currently these total 250,000 people (~0.3% of the population).
+Germany is a diverse, multicultural place with a rising number of expats granted living there.
+Currently these total 250,000 persons (~0.3% of the population).

 If you want to move to a city or the country, in Germany, both are fantastic options.
 Germany’s cities are cultural, historical and grand, and its towns and countryside are majestic and quaint.